What is a Brokerage Clerk?

-Brokerage Clerk Job Description Perform duties related to the purchase, sale or holding of securities.
+Occupation Description Perform duties related to the purchase, sale or holding of securities.
 Duties include writing orders for stock purchases or sales, computing transfer taxes, verifying stock transactions, accepting and delivering securities, tracking stock price fluctuations, computing equity, distributing dividends, and keeping records of daily transactions and holdings.

-A Day in the Life of a Brokerage Clerk
+Daily Life Of a Brokerage Clerk

 - Schedule and coordinate transfer and delivery of security certificates between companies, departments, and customers.